ClickHouse/ClickHouse/docs/en/operations/table_engines/mergetree.md

 Determines the lifetime of values.

 The `TTL` clause can be set for the whole table and for each individual column.
-If `TTL` is set for the whole table, individual `TTL` for columns are ignored.
+If both `TTL` are set, ClickHouse uses that `TTL` which exires before.

-The table must have the column of the [Date](../../data_types/date.md) or [DateTime](../../data_types/datetime.md) data type.
-This date column should be used in the `TTL` clause.
-You can only set lifetime of the data as an interval of time that starts from the date column value.
+The table must have the column in the [Date](../../data_types/date.md) or [DateTime](../../data_types/datetime.md) data type.
+To define lifetime of data, use operations on this time column, for example:

 ```
+TTL time_column
-TTL date_time + interval
+TTL time_column + interval
 ```

-You can set the `interval` by any expression, returning the value of the `DateTime` data type.
-For example, you can use [time interval](../../query_language/operators.md#operators-datetime) operators.
+To define `interval`, use [time interval](../../query_language/operators.md#operators-datetime) operators.

 ```
 TTL date_time + INTERVAL 1 MONTH